 A graduate from the prestigious Kenan-Flagler OneMBA program at the University of North Carolina at Chapel Hill (2008), Audra possesses over a decade and a half of experience in senior leadership roles in craft brewing, manufacturing, services, non-profits and startups.
 She earned her undergraduate degree in accounting and business management from Loras College (Dubuque, IA) in 1997.

-Chris Herron, CEO of Creature Comforts Brewing Company (Athens, GA)
+Chris Herron, CEO, Creature Comforts Brewing Company (GA)

 Val Lang, Head of Finance of Singlecut Beersmiths (Astoria, NY)

-Matt Pope, Controller at Russian River Brewing Company (CA)
+Matt Pope, Controller, Russian River Brewing Company (CA)

 Michael Potorti, Founder and Brewer, Beara Brewing Co.
 (NH)